NCAR/climate-primer-water/doc/ch3_baselines.rst

 wind components, with this suite of eight variables sufficient to drive most land-surface and hydrologic models and is used as input to the National Water Model (NWM) retrospective simulation.
-As an example of this blending process, consider that the AORC was constructed from over a dozen individual time-series and climatological datasets, not all of which were available through the entire period-of-record.
+As an example of this blending process, consider that the AORC was assembled from over a dozen individual time-series and climatological datasets, not all of which were available through the entire period-of-record.
 The best available input dataset for each of the constituent elements was used at any given time and place.
 Some alternative time-series data (such as satellite data) were used to replace the input forcings at particular areas or used to temporally disaggregate higher-temporal resolution data.
-The climatological datasets were used to bias-correct the time series data (such as PRISM [Vose et al., 2014] and Livneh [Livneh et al., 2015] data), and were all developed based on ground-based gauge observations.
+The climatological datasets were used to bias correct the time-series data (such as PRISM [Vose et al., 2014] and Livneh [Livneh et al., 2015] data), and were all developed based on ground-based gauge observations.